-Many adults throughout the United States struggle with alcohol addiction.
-One study shows that in 2015, over 29 percent of adult Americans reported binge drinking.
-Thus it is clear that problems with alcohol are quite common and can be very serious; yet at the same time, these problems can be hard to spot.
+Many adults throughout the United States are struggling with alcohol addiction.
+One study shows that in 2015, over 29 percent of adult Americans reported binge drinking, a particularly unhealthy habit.
+In other words, alcohol addiction is no small matter.

 - Obsessive behavior about alcohol

 - They’re defensive about their drinking